-How Much Does it Cost to Start an Insurance Company?
+How Much Does it Cost to Start an Insurance Agency?

 When you start an agency, you’ll want to be careful about how and where you spend your money.
 We want you to only use it in the ways that will help you grow your commission income.